ALIILAPRO/megabox/README.md

 Mega (stylised in uppercase as MEGA) is a cloud storage and file hosting service offered by Mega Limited, an Auckland-based company.The service is offered primarily through web-based apps.
 Mega mobile apps are also available for Windows Phone, Android and iOS.
 Mega is known for its large 50 GB storage allocation for free accounts.
 [Read more](https://en.wikipedia.org/wiki/Mega_(service))

 ### [!]
 About Project [MEGABOX](https://github.com/ALIILAPRO/megabox)
-MEGABOX, Project open source for get direct link from site mega.nz
+MEGABOX, Project open source for get direct link from site mega.nz .

 #### 📥 Download .EXE App
+🔑 Note: This App have digital signature from mega company.
 [megabox.exe](http://)

+#### Screenshot